Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 win_addr = leaked_main_addr - 0xfd
 ```

-### Tcache Poisoning to Overwrite the Return Address
+### TCACHE Poisoning to Overwrite the Return Address

 The program has no secret to leak and no authorization check.
 The only way out is to make `main()` return to `win()` instead of back to `__libc_start_main()`.
 We do this by poisoning the TCACHE to hand us a pointer directly onto the stack, at `main()`'s return address, and then writing `win_addr` there with `scanf`.